 Changing how construction operates

-Home improvement has been done the same way for decades.
+Renovations have been done the same way for decades.
 Most of the work is completed by independent contractors in the US, who each have their own approach.
 The problem is that these different approaches are almost all rooted in inefficient labor and manual processes—resulting in waiting weeks just to get a proposal.
 Once projects do get started, they often suffer from poor communication, frequent delays, and the surprise of added costs.
 For real estate, this can be a deal killer and present a lot of risk to agents who need to get their client’s homes market ready.